Ecomomo-lab/dycove-model/docs/source/examples/anuga/tide_channel.rst

    >>> HydroModel.run_simulation(3, sim_time_unit="eco-morphodynamic years")

-Note that above command to run the simulation uses default values for ecological time scaling, namely, the number of ecological time steps per year ``n_ets``, hydrodynamic time between ecological time steps ``veg_interval``, and ecological scaling factor ``ecofac`` (see :meth:`~dycove.sim.base.HydroSimulationBase.run_simulation' for details and default values).
+Note that above command to run the simulation uses default values for ecological time scaling, namely, the number of ecological time steps per year ``n_ets``, hydrodynamic time between ecological time steps ``veg_interval``, and ecological scaling factor ``ecofac`` (see :meth:`~dycove.sim.base.HydroSimulationBase.run_simulation` for details and default values).
 For further explanation of the ecological time scaling logic used in DYCOVE, refer to the `background documentation <https://Ecomomo-lab.github.io/dycove-model/background/ecological_time_scaling.html>`_.
 Using the default values of ``n_ets`` and ``veg_interval``, ``ecofac`` is equal to 52.
 So, three years of ecological time is equivalent to 21 days of hydrodynamic time.